r4victor/tenthousandmeters/content/blog/python_bts_02.md

 This is how the program looks to the parser.
 When the parser needs a token, it requests one from the tokenizer.
 The tokenizer reads one character at a time from the buffer and tries to match the seen prefix with some type of token.
 How does the tokenizer work with different encodings?
 It relies on the `io` module.
 First, the tokenizer detects the encoding.
 If no encoding is specified, it defaults to UTF-8.
 Then, the tokenizer opens a file with a C call, which is equivalent to Python's `open(fd, mode='r', encoding=enc)`, and reads its contents by calling the `readline` function.
 This function returns a unicode string.
 The characters the tokenizer reads are just bytes in the UTF-8 representation of that string (or EOF).

-We could define what a number or a name is directly in the grammar, tough it would become more compex.
-What we couldn't do is to express the significance of identation in the grammar without making it [context-sensitive](https://en.wikipedia.org/wiki/Context-sensitive_grammar) and, therefore, not suitable for parsing.
+We could define what a number or a name is directly in the grammar, tough it would become more complex.
+What we couldn't do is to express the significance of indentation in the grammar without making it [context-sensitive](https://en.wikipedia.org/wiki/Context-sensitive_grammar) and, therefore, not suitable for parsing.
 The tokenizer makes work of the parser much easier by providing `INDENT` and `DEDENT` tokens.
-They mean what the curly braces mean in a language like C. The tokenizer is powerfull because it has state.
-The current identation level is kept on the top of the stack.
+They mean what the curly braces mean in a language like C. The tokenizer is powerful enough to handle indentation because it has state.
+The current indentation level is kept on the top of the stack.
 When the level is increased, it's pushed on the stack.
 If the level is decreased, all higher levels are popped from the stack.

-The old parser is a non-trivial piece of the CPython's codebase.
+The old parser is a non-trivial piece of the CPython codebase.
 The DFAs for the rules of the grammar are generated automatically, but other parts of the parser are written by hand.
 This is in contrast with the new parser, which seems to be a much more elegant solution to the problem of parsing Python code.

 #### new parser

 The new parser comes with the new grammar.
 This grammar is a [Parsing Expression Grammar](https://en.wikipedia.org/wiki/Parsing_expression_grammar) (PEG).
-The important thing to understand is that PEG is not just the class of grammars.
+The important thing to understand is that PEG is not just a class of grammars.
 It's another way to define a grammar.
 PEGs were [introduced by Bryan Ford in 2004](https://pdos.csail.mit.edu/~baford/packrat/popl04/) as a tool to describe a programming language and to generate a parser based on the description.
 A PEG is different from the traditional formal grammar in that its rules map nonterminals to the parsing expressions instead of just sequences of symbols.
 This is in the spirit of CPython.
 A parsing expression is defined inductively.
 If $e$, $e_1$, and $e_2$ are parsing expressions, then so is:

 1. the empty string
 2. any terminal